tvheadend/tvheadend-documentation/docs/webui/dvr_upcoming.md

 manually with the **Add** button).

 **Subtitle**
-: The programmes episode title if available.
+: The programme episode title if available.
 Note that some broadcasters (especially in the UK on Freeview) incorrectly insert the programme synopsis into the subtitle section of the OTA EPG data.